Resident234/php.net/pages/www.php.net_pdo.quote.php.md

 this will make your identifier properly formatted and thus invulnerable to injection.

-However, there is another possible attack vector - using dynamical identifiers in the query may give an outsider control over fields the aren&apos;t allowed to:
+However, there is another possible attack vector - using dynamical identifiers in the query may give an outsider control over fields the aren't allowed to:
 Say, a field user_role in the users table and a dynamically built INSERT query based on a $_POST array may allow a privilege escalation with easily forged $_POST array.
 Or a select query which let a user to choose fields to display may reveal some sensitive information to attacker.